Peckham West parking study and healthier streets consultation

 - Late 2018 - Consultation methods and boundaries agreed by the Cabinet Member for Environment, Transport Management and Air Quality

-- January - February 2019 - Informal consultation including drop-in session as well as a presentation at Community Council
+- January - February 2019 - Informal consultation including drop-in session as well as a presentation at Empowering Communities meetings

 - Spring 2019 - Interim headline results communicated to Community Council (pdf, 733kb)

-- Summer 2019 - Consultation findings and recommendations reported to cabinet member for decision making; the decision report, full consultation report and the amended design, will be made available online at http://moderngov.southwark.gov.uk
+- Summer 2019 - Consultation findings and recommendations reported to cabinet member for decision making; the decision report, final consultation report (pdf, 766kb) and the amended design, will be made available online at Moderngov

 - Autumn 2019 - Determination of objections